General Writing Contest Rules

-- There are no entry fees for any Toasted Cheese contest.
+- Keep your money.
+There are no entry fees for any Toasted Cheese contest.

-- Grammar, punctuation or spelling errors will count against your entry, so proofread thoroughly.
+- Proofread.
+Grammar, punctuation, or spelling errors will count against your entry and irritate the judges.

-- Contest entries must be emailed to the address designated for the contest you are entering (see individual contest rules below).
+- Grab the right email address.
+Contest entries must be emailed to the address designated for the contest you’re entering (see individual contest rules below).
 Replace [at] with @.

-- Place your contact information (name, address, phone number, email address) and a brief biography (100 words maximum) after your story.
+- Follow this format: place your contact information (name, address, phone number, email) at the opening of your email, then the story, then a brief biography (100 words maximum) after your story.
 All identifying information will be removed before judging.

-- Late entries, entries that do not conform to contest guidelines, and entries sent to any address other than the designated contest address will be disqualified.
+- Don’t get disqualified.
+Late entries, entries that do not conform to contest guidelines, entries with attachments, and entries sent to any address other than the designated contest address will be disqualified.
 Toasted Cheese and its staff are not responsible for any electronic transmission problems.

-- First, second,* and third* place stories are published in Toasted Cheese Literary Journal.
+- Wait.
+We’ll let you know when to expect a notification of winning entries for each contest (roughly 6 weeks after the deadline).
+Entrants receive this notification before public announcements are made so you have time to prepare yourself for accolades.
+First, second,* and third* place stories are published in Toasted Cheese Literary Journal.
 Honorable mentions may also be awarded. (*Toasted Cheese reserves the right to not award second and third place if the quality of the entries does not meet the journal’s standards.)